YangLab-SDU/trRosettaRNA2/README.md

 # E.g., download and uncompress into the current directory.
 # The database files will appear under the ./library folder.
 bash scripts/download_database.sh ./

+# If you encounter timeout or connection errors, try downloading from our Hugging Face mirror instead:
+# bash scripts/download_database_huggingface.sh ./
 ```